CSVAD/Yaoyi/projects/week8/WK8_description.md

 #  WK8 description

 I would like to experiment with patterns with repeating and changing this time.
-Also, I would like to make my work easy for the
+Also, I would like to make my work easier for the plotter to paint.
+So I only experimented with simple rectangles and circles.
+For the idea of using plotter instead of painting manually, I would like to find out and apply what the plotters and computers are good at.
+That is the reason I decide to work on accurate shapes.
+Also, I think it is a great idea for people to combine plotter and manual painting.
+I believe this will bring about creativity based on constrians of patterns.
+I am looking forward to see more possibilities in the future.